-- Steam or vapor escaping from around the door. - Light reflection around door or outer case. - Dimming oven light and change in blower sound may occur while operating at power levels other than high. - Dull thumping sound while oven is operating. - Some TV-Radio interference might be noticed while using your microwave oven.
-It's similar to the interference caused by other small appliances and does not indicate a problem with your oven.
+- Dimming oven light and change in blower sound may occur while operating at power levels other than high. - Dull, thumping sound while oven is operating. - Some TV-Radio interference might be noticed while using your microwave oven.
+It's similar to the interference caused by other small appliances and does not indicate a problem with your oven. - Steam or vapor escaping from around the door. - Light reflection around door. - During cooking you will hear "cracking" and "popping" noises which are nothing more than normal expansion of the oven. - At the end of microwave cycles you will hear a slight thump.
+This is normal.